Robert-van-Engelen/Forth500/manual.md

 there is no effect `( -- )`, see the next section on how this notation is used in practice.

-This ends our tutorial introduction to the essential basics of Forth.
+This ends our introduction to the essential basics of Forth.

 ## Stack effects